The Riding House Café | Fitzrovia Brasserie

 Behind expansive windows, it’s a sleek, industrial dining room, with herringbone wood floors jostling alongside reclaimed cinema seating around long, communal tables.
 It’s a large space that, having been split into three main areas, feels intimate at the same time.

-After which, if you’re not careful, you might find yourself a little hoarse.
+After which, you might find yourself a little hoarse.

 NOTE: The Riding House Cafe is open daily (no dinner service Sundays).
 You can find out more, or book a table right HERE.